Gabriel110200/MovieReviewsSystem/README.md

 - categories determine which movies appear on the front page

+## MVC Arquitecture

+MovieReviews application doesn't require a lot of attention on front end, complexity only  lies  on the back end side of this application.
+Therefore, an
+MVC arquitecture seems to be the best option in this case.

 Modelos devidamente configurados para o entity framework para não faltar nenhuma configuração adicional ou qualquer erro pelo entity, caso ocorra o crescimento  da aplicação.